ThomasKistler111/Java-Apps/README.md

 # Java-Apps
-Various helpful java applications.
+Various java applications.
 Runnable jar files including:

 # getLinkInServiceNow.jar
 Light-weight app that generates a the code neccessary to insert a link into a service now worknote.
 Will not work in discriptions or other dynamic free-text fields.
 Allows user to enter a title that is different from the url.
 Currently opens a page in a new tab